astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 From this dashboard, you can:

+- Modify your Resources
+- Initialize the Airflow upgrade process
+- Configure **Email Alerts**
 - Access the Airflow UI
+- Access your Celery Dashboard (if using CeleryExecutor)
-- Reallocate your resources.
+- Delete your Deployment
-- Open the Kubernetes or Celery (if you configured your Deployment to use one of those executors).

 ## Step 3: Deploy Code from the CLI

-First, authenticate to the CLI:
+First, authenticate to Astronomer Cloud via CLI:

 ```